Category: Film Reviews

 The premise of Grave Encounters 2 surrounds a film student named Alex Wright and his crew as they work on their thesis, a torture porn horror movie.
 Alex however, receives a message from an online user named DeathAwaits666 and begins to receive information leading him to believe that maybe the “Grave Encounters” movie may not have been fiction.

-Weeks go by and Alex has become obsessed after he realizes that all the actors … Read More »
+Weeks go by and Alex has become obsessed after he … Read More »

 In 2012, anthology film “V/H/S” captured the interest of the horror community.
 Though met with mixed reviews, the movie’s concept—six short segments, all shot in the increasingly-popular “found footage” style and presented within the narrative as tapes from a mysterious snuff film collection—was fresh enough to garner major attention, and, of course, spawn a sequel.